maksoodmohiuddin/google-cloud-serverless-app-pattern/README.md

 ```
 gcloud builds submit  --region=us-west2 --config backend-cloudbuild.yaml
 ```
-Note, cloud build can take several minutes to finish the run, this is expected.
+Note, the Cloud Build run can take several minutes to finish the run, this is expected.
+This cloud build file builds a docker image for the backend service, pushes it to Artifact Registry, and then deployed the images from the Artifact registry on a Cloud Run instance.

 **Step 3 - Review the Swagger Spec**

 We use API Gatewway with Open API Swagger specifications to connect the backend cloud run to API Gateway and setup the API Gateway configuration.
-Review the file `api-gateway--espv2-definition.yml.tmpl` under infra folder.
+Review the file `api-gateway--espv2-definition.yml.tmpl` under infra folder:
 First cd back to the infra directory and enable enable_api_gateway flag to true:

 ```
 cd ../../infra